Arnala Beach Near Virar – Vasai Virar Beaches (North Mumbai)

 How to Reach This Beach Location

-Arnala Distance from Virar : 8.7 Km from the railway station, This beach takes about 27 to 30 minutes to reach.
+Arnala Distance from Virar : This beach is located 8.7 Km away from the railway station and it takes approximately 27 to 30 minutes to get there.

-Distance from Mumbai Suburb (Andheri) : About 69 kilometers from the western suburb of Mumbai.
-The time taken to reach Mumbai may range from 1 hour, 30 minutes, to 2 hours or more, depending on the Mumbai traffic.
+Distance from Mumbai Suburb (Andheri) : Approximately 69 kilometers away from the western outskirts of Mumbai, it can take anywhere from 1 hour and 30 minutes to 2 hours or longer to reach the city, depending on the traffic conditions in Mumbai.

-Car & Tourist Bus Parking : Ample parking space at the beach location is open with no charges.
+Car and Tourist Bus Parking : There is free parking available at the beach.

 Other Places to See Near Arnala & Virar